 Please contact the Office of the Registrar for more information on admission to Graduate Programs.
-Also refer to the UNBC Graduate Calendar or visit the Graduate Programs website online at: www.unbc.ca/graduate-programs.
+Also refer to the UNBC Graduate Calendar or visit the Office of Graduate Administration website online at: www.unbc.ca/graduate-administration.

 Simultaneous enrollment in a graduate program and an undergraduate program, a diploma program, or a certificate program is not permitted.